fultonj/mistral/101/README.md

 Extending TripleO's Actions
 ---------------------------
 - You can [write your own](http://docs.openstack.org/developer/mistral/developer/creating_custom_action.html) custom Mistral actions in Python
+- [Example](https://review.openstack.org/#/c/413229) of adding a workflow to TripleO to configure part of Swift
-- See how these Python files hook into [setup.cfg](https://github.com/openstack/tripleo-common/blob/master/setup.cfg#62)
+- See how these Python files hook into [setup.cfg](https://github.com/openstack/tripleo-common/blob/master/setup.cfg#L62)
 - Restart Mistral to run your action as described in [Action Development](https://github.com/openstack/tripleo-common#action-development) after writing your actions as described below.
 ```
 git clone https://git.openstack.org/openstack/tripleo-common.git